New York City Master Plan

 Renovations of the fourth, fifth, and sixth floors at One Pace Plaza West

 In January 2019, we opened transformed academic spaces in our two historic buildings in lower Manhattan, an overhaul that added state-of-the-art student and faculty spaces, all while replacing concrete walls with glass ones, to open Pace to the community around us.
 These modernizations have revitalized the campus experience for the 9,200 students on our New York City Campus.

-The renovation will feature sustainable design elements to improve indoor air quality and reduce the use of natural resources.
-Pace will use furniture, carpeting, paint, and other finishes with low or no volatile organic compounds (VOCs), and we will install an ionization system to improve indoor air quality.
+Other notable features of the renovation include sustainable design elements to improve indoor air quality and reduce the use of natural resources.
+We will also use furniture, carpeting, paint, and other finishes with low or no volatile organic compounds (VOCs), and we will install an ionization system to improve indoor air quality.
 Where possible, recycled and local materials will be used to minimize greenhouse gas emissions, and during the demolition phase, materials will be recycled whenever possible.
 The designs will specify energy efficient equipment for heating and cooling, LED lighting, efficient water-saving fixtures, and connections to Pace’s building management system for highest efficiency.
 These efforts are part of the University’s ongoing commitment to reduce our carbon consumption and minimize our environmental footprint.